Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

 - `broot.nvim` for files search (fzf can be used with `<Space>ff`).
 - `numb.nvim` to preview lines when written in the command window.
 - gitui keymaps (instead of lazygit ones).
-- neovim-neoclip for friendly clipboard and macros history
 - `<C-q>` to close window and focus.nvim:
   - `<C-.>` to enable window autoresize (disabled by default).
   - `<C-,>` to disable window autoresize (disabled by default).